 Bleach should not be used on natural stone surfaces such as marble, granite, limestone, travertine, etc., as it can cause discoloration or etching of the surface over time.
-If you need to clean these types of stones, use mild detergent instead mixed with warm water in a bucket.
-Apply this solution with a soft cloth or sponge mop before rinsing off any residue with warm water afterwards.
+If you need to clean these types of stones, use a mild detergent mixed with warm water in a bucket instead.
+Apply this solution with a soft cloth or sponge mop before rinsing any residue with warm water.

 Please don’t settle for less when maintaining a clean, healthy, and productive work environment.
 Experience Arizona’s top-rated commercial cleaning service that sets itself apart with its proactive, reliable, and responsive approach.